 Anyone making large superannuation contributions should exercise extreme care to avoid excess contribution penalties.
 Making sure you do not exceed the contribution caps will save you both money and time dealing with excess contribution tax.

 Contributions are included in a financial year if they are received by your fund during that year.
 This means that they must be in the SMSF’s bank account by 30 June.
-With 30 June falling on a Saturday this year, it would be prudent to make your contributions by Wednesday 27 June to ensure they are received by your fund prior to the end of the financial year.

 Drawing superannuation pensions